 All toddlers fall into the same age-range, so why is your little one walking around with a never-ending runny nose while the twins down the street look like they’ve never been sick in their lives?

-Just like every child is unique, so is every child’s immune system, and Baby’s immune system’s quirks may not be quite as sweet as his personality.
-Even though Baby is still very young, a multitude of factors have already gone into making his immune system exactly what it is today.
+Just like every child is unique, so is every child’s immune system, and Baby’s immune system’s quirks may not be quite as sweet as her personality.
+Even though Baby is still very young, a multitude of factors have already gone into making her immune system exactly what it is today.
 Some factors include:

-- Pets: Not only are photo-ops with tiny babies and tiny cats or dogs arguably one of the cutest things you can do with your already-adorable newborn, but having a pet cat or dog in the house when your child is a baby can give his tiny little immune system a boost that will stay with him as he grows.
+- Pets: Not only are photo-ops with tiny babies and tiny cats or dogs arguably one of the cutest things you can do with your already-adorable newborn, but having a pet cat or dog in the house when your child is a baby can give her tiny little immune system a boost that will stay with her as she grows.
 Studies have really only pinpointed a benefit of having pets around newborns’ immune systems, though, so that’s no reason to run out and adopt a fuzzy new friend.

 - Gestational age at birth: On the other hand, babies who are born prematurely have a tendency to get sick a little bit more often than their carried-to-term peers.
 The extra illnesses they may be catching now are helping to build their immune systems stronger, though.